 In 2014, the UND Writers Conference received another grant from the NEA and is working on preserving additional materials from the 1970s-1990s, including footage from Derek Walcott, Susan Sontag, and Edward Albee, among others.

-In 2016, the UND Writers Conference received another grant from the NEA and is working on preserving additional materials from the 1970s-1990s, including footage from Richard Wilbur, Ann Beattie, Ntozake Shange, and Alex Haley, among others.
+In 2016, the UND Writers Conference received another grant from the NEA and worked on preserving additional materials from the 1970s-1990s, including footage from Richard Wilbur, Ann Beattie, Ntozake Shange, and Alex Haley, among others.

 In addition to NEA awards, Dr. Alberts has also received grants from UND.
 Individual supporters have also donated generously to assist in the preservation of these unique materials.

 Over the course of 2015-2016, as part of an Arts & Humanities Initiative Award, Dr. Alberts reprocessed the video, converting it from QuickTime format to MP4 and migrated the files to a new server.
-She also worked with Dr. Travis Desell of UND's Computer Science department and two Computer Science capstone students—Xu Cao and Bohan Zhang—to redesign the UND Writers Conference Virtual Reading Room, which now includes the ability to search the video transcripts (the search function is a prototype).
-Updates and improvements continue to be made.
+She also worked with Dr. Travis Desell of UND's Computer Science department and two Computer Science capstone students—Xu Cao and Bohan Zhang.
+Since that time, the Digital Collection has been moved to UND's Scholarly Commons, where it is updated as quickly as resources permit.

 The UND Writers Conference video and transcriptions may be freely used for educational, historical, and archival purposes.
 However, these materials may not be redistributed, published, and/or shared without the express written permission of the copyright holders, Dr. Crystal Alberts, and the University of North Dakota.
 You are solely responsible for any unauthorized use or distribution by you, or under your direction, of copyrighted materials.

 Dr. Crystal Alberts